mrdominguez/cloudera-manager-cli/README.md

 make install
 ```

-Then, add the following line to the code:
+Then, add the following line to the Perl code at the beginning of the `use` block:

 `use lib qw(<PREFIX>/share/perl5);`